 Considering a patio enclosure or sunroom?
 The following tips should help you make an informed decision.

-It is also very important to find out whether the installers are employees or sub-contractors?
-If suppliers or sub-contractors aren't paid, you could be exposed to liens being placed against your home.
+Also very important - are the installers employees or sub-contractors?
+If suppliers or sub-contractors aren’t paid you could be exposed to liens being placed against your home.

 Get two or three quotes!
 Getting several quotes will help clarify your needs and allow you to compare products, designs and pricing.
 Show the company representative the site and what you want to accomplish.
 Sunrooms are not just” boxes with windows”, but an extension of your home.
 The design must be based upon your input, after all, you have to live with it.
 Usually, low prices mean installation shortcuts, inferior material, or poor management.
 Free “giveaways” may be expensive if the sunroom doesn’t last or is constantly needing repairs.
 Take time to think it over!
 A reputable company will not pressure you into making a snap decision.

 Watch for Part Two on Purchasing a Sunroom or call us at 204-940-3030 for a factory tour or more information.